Honda City: Seventh generation (GN; 2019)

 The seventh-generation City (fifth-generation as a sedan) was unveiled in Bangkok, Thailand, on 25 November 2019 in its sedan form.
 It shared its platform with the fourth-generation Fit/Jazz.
 While its dimensions have grown to the point that it is slightly larger than the ninth-generation Civic sedan (2011–2016), the City continues to be marketed and priced as a subcompact or B-segment car.

 Hatchback

 The hatchback version was launched in November 2020; 26 years after the body style was last used in 1994.
 Dimensions-wise, the hatchback is 208 mm shorter than the sedan at 4345 mm, which means it is close in size compared to the European ninth-generation Civic hatchback.
 Honda claimed hatchback offers more legroom than the sedan and offers the Ultra Seats carried from the Fit/Jazz and HR-V, allowing for four rear seat arrangements – utility, long, tall and refresh modes.
 The City Hatchback serves as a replacement to the Fit/Jazz in several emerging markets (except in South Africa, Singapore and Brunei where the Fit/Jazz is sold), and is currently produced in Thailand, Indonesia, Malaysia, and Brazil.

+The facelifted City hatchback was revealed on 8 February 2024.